Cinnamon and Kale

 Ingredients for date and oat slice

 Butter, salted or unsalted.
-If you want dairy free oat slices, you can substitute coconut oil.
+If you want dairy-free oat slices, you can substitute coconut oil or vegan butter.

 How to make date and oat slice